ooples/pine_script_docs/source/essential/Alerts.rst

   If an `alert() <https://www.tradingview.com/pine-script-reference/v4/#fun_alert>`__ call was placed in the script's global scope at column 0, it would execute on all bars, which would likely not be the desired behavior.
 - An `alertcondition() <https://www.tradingview.com/pine-script-reference/v4/#fun_alertcondition>`__
-  call cannot accept the same string we use for our alert's mesage because of its use of the `tostring() <https://www.tradingview.com/pine-script-reference/v4/#fun_tostring>`__ call.
+  could not accept the same string we use for our alert's message because of its use of the `tostring() <https://www.tradingview.com/pine-script-reference/v4/#fun_tostring>`__ call.
   `alertcondition() <https://www.tradingview.com/pine-script-reference/v4/#fun_alertcondition>`__ messages must be constant strings.